mher/tornado-celery/README.rst

 Celery integration with Tornado
 ===============================

-tornado-celery is a non-blocking Celery client for Tornado web framework.
+tornado-celery is a non-blocking Celery client for Tornado web framework

 Usage
 -----